How to sow a new lawn from scratch

 Prepare the soil for sowing

-- ✔ Add a slow release fertiliser and rake it in thoroughly
+- Add a slow-release fertiliser and water it in thoroughly

 Sowing the grass seed

-- Divide your soon to be lawn into sections as to ensure you don't run out of seed
+- Divide your soon-to-be lawn into sections to ensure you don't run out of seed

 - Sow the grass seed by hand, spreader or seed drill